rabrad/rabrad/README.md

 ### Hi there 👋

+Hi, I recently became fascinated by web programming e.g. developing apps and building websites, thanks to the [`Hack Your Future`](https://www.hackyourfuture.net/) coding school and its community of enthusiast developers.
+As this area complements my studies and profession as a [`graphic designer`](https://www.behance.net/rabee), I am keen to gain more experience in the field.

+### I’m currently working on my portfolio 🌱

 <!--
 **rabrad/rabrad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.